Yes, you read that headline correctly.

 “I want movies that will give me the same feeling of dread that I experience when faced with making basic life choices.”

-There are even message boards devoted to the same thing with users wondering if anyone else shares their feelings.
+There are even message boards devoted to the topics with users wondering if anyone else shares their feelings.

 So are horror movies going to cure your anxiety?
 Probably not.
-But hey, it’s a good distraction, right?
+But hey, it’s a good distraction.

 Lena Finkel is the Editor and Founder of Femestella.
 Prior to starting Femestella, she worked at People, InStyle, and Tiger Beat.
 Her favorite Housewife is Bethenny Frankel (by far!), but when she’s not watching RHONY, you can probably find her hanging with her kitty Tom or tweeting at Sen. Chuck Schumer.